19th to Early 20th Century Villa Suburbs

 Later Characteristics

-Development trends over the 20th century have led to the continuing intensification of the building density of these areas with areas of open land infilled up to the present day.
-Back-land development where the rear gardens of large properties are sold as development land is a particularly obvious threat to the historic character of these areas.
-The proximity of the ‘Broomspring’ and ‘Broomhall’ character areas to campuses of the University of Sheffield and Sheffield Hallam University has led to a significant trend from the mid 20th century onwards regarding the conversion of large residential properties to institutional use.
+Development trends over the 20th century have led to the continuing intensification of the building density within this zone, with areas of open land infilled up to the present day.
+Back land development, where the rear gardens of large properties are sold as development land, is a particularly obvious threat to the historic character of these areas.
+The proximity of the ‘Broomspring’ and ‘Broomhall’ character areas to campuses of the University of Sheffield and Sheffield Hallam University has led to a significant trend from the mid 20th century onwards of conversion of large residential properties to institutional use.

 Bibliography